Historic Seminary Chapel

 Construction on the seminary chapel began in 1806 and took almost two years to be completed, with the dedication by Bishop John Carroll on the Feast of Corpus Christi 1808.
 For well over one and a half centuries, this first neo-gothic structure in the United States served the needs of St. Mary’s Seminary and the local surrounding neighborhood.

-The upper chapel served the needs of the seminary community from 1808 until the seminary program was relocated to the campus of St. Mary’s Seminary & University in the Roland Park section of Baltimore City.
+The upper chapel served the needs of the seminary community from 1808 until 1969, when the seminary program was relocated to the campus of St. Mary’s Seminary & University in the Roland Park section of Baltimore City.

 The lower chapel (or “Chapelle Basse,” as it was commonly known) served the needs of the laity in the area.